op/tales-from-the-crypto/README.md

  * primary   -- the primary key (with a protocol)
  * chain    -- a set of "secrets" for categories
- * category -- a category separates secrets into sub groups
+ * category -- a category separates secrets into sub groups (eg journaling)
  * secret   -- a specific encryption key (encrypted with the primary key) for a specific category, protocol and version
 ## PROTOCOL